Home > Neighborhood Tree Program

 How much mulch do trees need?

-Trees should have a 2 inch thick layer of mulch out to the drip line.
+Trees should have a 3 to 4 inch thick layer of mulch out to the drip line.
 The mulch helps to protect against mower and string trimmer injury, conserve moisture and add nutrients as it decomposes.
 Mulch must not touch the tree be sure that the flare at the base of the trunk is visible.
 Mulch that is heaped against the tree is harmful because it traps moisture and causes disease that can kill the tree.
 See how to mulch brochure.

 How much water does a tree need?